d3nd3/dota-report-timestamps/README.md

     - Default location (Windows): `C:\Program Files (x86)\Steam\steamapps\common\dota 2 beta\game\dota\replays\`
     - Click "Save Settings" to save the configuration.

-2.  **Stratz API Token** (Optional but recommended):
+2.  **Stratz API Token** (Optional but highly recommended):
     - Get your API token from [Stratz API](https://stratz.com/api)
     - Enter the token in the "Stratz API Token" field
-    - The token is automatically saved and used for fetching match history and downloading replays
+    - This enables fetching match history and finding replay URLs directly.

-    - This enables the "Match History" feature to fetch recent matches
+3.  **Steam API Key** (Optional but recommended for reliability):
+    - Get your Steam Web API Key from [Steam Community](https://steamcommunity.com/dev/apikey)
+    - Enter the key in the "Steam API Key" field
+    - This serves as a fallback method to acquire replay salt/cluster info if Stratz fails.

+4.  **Steam Bot Account** (Optional but most reliable):
+    - The tool can log in to the Steam Game Coordinator (GC) using a Steam account to fetch replay salts directly from Valve.
+    - This is the most reliable method as it bypasses API limits and works for very new matches where WebAPI might fail (500 error).
+    - **Usage**:
+        - Use the "Steam GC Login" section in the web interface to log in.
+        - Or set `STEAM_USER` and `STEAM_PASS` environment variables before running the server.
+    - Note: You may need to provide a Steam Guard code via the UI if prompted.

 ### Features